How to Select the Best Trainer For You and Your Dog

 The dog trainer you choose can be the difference between living a harmonious life with your dog or seeing their behavioral issues get worse as your wallet gets thinner.

 Unfortunately, there is little to no industry regulation on what qualifies a person to call themselves a “dog trainer”, so it is easy to make mistakes when selecting a trainer.
-Dog training is a well studied science at this point, but there are a lot of “dog trainers” using very old and unfounded training methods that can cause more harm than good.
+Dog training is a well studied science at this time in history, but there are a lot of “dog trainers” using very old and unfounded training methods that can cause more harm than good.

 Certified trainers have worked passionately towards acquiring the one or more certifications accredited by national organizations in the field.
 Always ask what certifications they have.

-Statement From the American Veterinary Society of Animal Behavior (AVSAB):
+From the Position Statement of the American Veterinary Society of Animal Behavior (AVSAB):

 How to Choose a Trainer